Special Needs Programs and Classes for New York City Kids

-Daniels Music offers FREE after-school and evening music classes for children (ages 3 and older) and adults of all abilities and challenges.
+Daniels Music offers FREE after-school and evening music classes for children ages 3 and older and adults of all abilities and challenges.
 When needed, children are assigned a helper to assist them.
 Classes are held in the DMF Music Center and the offerings are extensive.
-Each semester closes with a musical celebration so students can show off all they've learned.
+Each semester closes with a musical festival so students can show off all they've learned.
 Be warned: The waiting list for the program is up to a year long.

 Nordoff-Robbins Center for Music Therapy at New York University — Greenwich Village

 82 Washington Square East

 Nordoff-Robbins has a wonderful reputation in the realm of music therapy.
 It offers early-intervention programs from infancy to preschool-age, as well as child, adolescent and adult music therapy.
 Classes can be individual or group with an emphasis on vocal and instrumental improvisation.